aalicc/HyPlantBox/README.md

       configures the settings.
 Resolution of the problem may involve triggering the “Maintenance Mode” within the code right after the application starts.
 * Inconsistent operation of Python script for Ruuvitags data retrieval.
-    The Python script designed to retrieve the data from Ruuvitags exhibits occasional failures, which did not occur during standalone testing.
+     </br>The Python script designed to retrieve the data from Ruuvitags exhibits occasional
+    failures, which did not occur during standalone testing.
 The error indicates a connection timeout, possibly due to interference with the Bluetooth connection from other electronics near the Raspberry Pi within enclosure.